 Posting a single article from a periodical publication or a book chapter to MRU's secure learning management system (Blackboard) may be permitted under the MRU Fair Dealing Guidelines (see also Learning Management Site - Best Practices), unless this is not allowed under the terms of the digital license agreement or the specific e-journal or e-book provided by the MRU Library.
 Please contact the MRU Copyright Advisor at MRUcopyright@mtroyal.ca for assistance to confirm whether the terms of the MRU digital license allow this posting.

 You are also strongly encouraged to post a direct link to the work, instead of a copy of the article.
 In the Library's experience, this is the best way for students to access the most recent version of an article (It is common for publishers to make corrections or changes, such as adding supplementary material, to articles after initial publication).
-The Library's Persistent Link Builder tool is available for this purpose.
+The Library's Permalink Builder tool is available for this purpose.
 As an added feature, a hyperlink to the article allows the MRU Library to track use and obtain data about the importance of a particular journal to the campus.

 Before linking, read this FAQ (below) for useful tips on how to link to another website.